VictorZhayon/VictorZhayon/README.md

 # 👋 Hello, I'm Victor Zion!

 Welcome to my GitHub! 🚀
-I'm a **Flutter Developer, AI/ML Engineer, a Technical Researcher and an aspiring Blockchain Developer**, passionate about building innovative solutions and exploring the intersection of technology and creativity.
+I'm a **AI/ML Engineer, a Technical Researcher and a Backend Engineer in the making**, passionate about building innovative solutions and exploring the intersection of technology and creativity.

 ## 🔭 What I’m Working On
 - 🌟 **Current Focus:** Projects integrating LLMs, NLP, Computer Vision and more.
-- 🌱 **Learning:** Advanced Machine Learning, Prompt Engineering, and Data Analysis.
+- 🌱 **Learning:** Advanced Machine Learning, Prompt Engineering, and Backend Engineering.
 - 🛠️ **Upcoming Projects:** Stay tuned!